vives-project-xp/Zend/webinterface/README.md

 pip3 install setuptools_rust docker-compose
 ```

-Check if docker-compose is correctly installed with the "docker-compose --version" and "docker ps" commands.
+Check if docker-compose is correctly installed with the `docker-compose --version` and `docker ps` commands.

-Build with the "docker-compose up --build" command.
+Build with the `docker-compose up --build` command.

 Then you can surf to the IP address of the Raspberry Pi and access the webinterface.